MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 ![Encryption flows](./media/enc-flows.png)
 _Figure 8: Encryption flows._

-- When establishing VPN connections from on-premises to Azure using VPN gateways, traffic is encrypted at a protocol level using IPsec tunnels, as depicted in Flow A in the diagram above.
+- When establishing VPN connections from on-premises to Azure using VPN gateways, traffic is encrypted at a protocol level using IPsec tunnels, as depicted in `Flow A` in the diagram above.

-- When using ExpressRoute Direct, configure [media access control security (MACsec)](https://docs.microsoft.com/azure/expressroute/expressroute-howto-MACsec) in order to encrypt traffic at layer-two (L2) level between the customer's routers and MSEE, as depicted in flow B in the diagram above.
+- When using ExpressRoute Direct, configure [media access control security (MACsec)](https://docs.microsoft.com/azure/expressroute/expressroute-howto-MACsec) in order to encrypt traffic at the layer-two level between the customer's routers and MSEE, as depicted in `Flow B` in the diagram above.

 - For Virtual WAN scenarios where MACsec isn't an option (for example, not using ExpressRoute Direct), use Virtual WAN VPN gateway to establish IPsec tunnels over ExpressRoute private peering.
-This is depicted by Flow C in the diagram above.
+This is depicted by `Flow C` in the diagram above.

 - For non-virtual-WAN scenarios, and where MACsec isn't an option (for example, not using ExpressRoute Direct), today the only options is to use third-party NVAs to establish IPsec tunnels over ExpressRoute private peering or establish a VPN tunnel over ExpressRoute with Microsoft peering.